Rishabbh-Sahu/extractive_summarization/README.md

 #### Validation metric - ROUGE

+This is still an area of potential research to validate text generation.

 #### Model dependencies:
 Code has been written on window's 10 machine with 'miniconda', However it should work across operating systems.